juaan/pasputu/README.md

 An open source app that offers a simple and cost-effective solution for background removal tasks without compromising data privacy.
 All of the process is handled in client side, using [imgly](https://github.com/imgly/background-removal-js) library to execute background removal process

+## Todo
+- [ ] fix slider functionality
+- [ ] tune the library to give better result and speed
+- [ ] its stuck in processing when executed in ios web browser

 ## Usage

 Those templates dependencies are maintained via [pnpm](https://pnpm.io) via `pnpm up -Lri`.